open/close all folders

 - Professor Selkeem aka Axel from Molly Moon series is an unusual case, since his madness is a direct consequence of his moral qualities and self-sacrificial love.
 In order to protect his wife, he agreed to transport Princess Fang and her people in time, and multiple time travels shattered his mind.

-- Luna Lovegood of the Harry Potter series is a Cloud Cuckoolander and a total sweetheart.
+- Luna Lovegood of the Harry Potter series is a Cloud Cuckoolander and a total sweetheart, if sometimes unsettlingly direct.

 - The Gaian Tarot, created by Joanna Powell Colbert, has such a card called the Teacher (also known as Holy Fool and Crazy Saint).
 According to the description, "Crazy saints speak in riddles, they tease, they laugh uproariously and act intentionally ridiculous.
 At the same time, they are guileless, transparent and open to a sense of wonder".